Toddler Math: Making Colored Pasta!

 Download the directions to print here: Colored Pasta Instructions

-• Place one cup of pasta in a ziplock bag.
-Mix types of pasta or make each type a different color.
+• Place one cup of pasta in a Gallon Ziploc bag.
+Decide if you want to mix different types of pasta or make each type of pasta a different color.

-• Put 1 Tablespoon of Alcohol in small container and drop 8-10 drops of food color into alcohol.
-Mix with coffee stir or the teaspoon.
+• Put 1 Tablespoon of alcohol in small container and drop 8-10 drops of food color into alcohol.
+Mix with coffee stir or the spoon.

-• Pour into ziplock bag and zip close securely.
+• Pour into Ziploc bag and zip close securely.
 Shake gently and turn bag over a few times to spread color.
-Let sit on a paper towel for about 10 min, turn bag over and let sit another 10 minutes.
+Let the bag of pasta sit in the bag for about 10 minutes, turn bag over, and let sit for another 10 minutes.

-• For deeper color add another 10 minutes.
+• For a deeper color add another 10 minutes.
 Do not leave in bags for several hours.

-• Place waxed paper on cookie sheet.
-Open ziplock and carefully pour out the colored macaroni, spread out in single layer for faster drying and discard bag.
+• Place parchment paper on cookie sheet.
+Open Ziploc and carefully pour out the colored macaroni, spread out in single layer for faster drying and discard the bag.

-• Let dry thoroughly before putting into container or bag for storage.
+• Let the pasta dry thoroughly before storing into a container.

-• Double the alcohol/food coloring if putting two cups into the ziplock.
+• Double the alcohol/food coloring if putting two cups into the Ziploc.

 • Repeat for other colors.